Kevin Reilly (executive): WarnerMedia

 In May 2019, Reilly signed a new, four-year deal with WarnerMedia that would have kept him at the company through 2022.
 It had expanded his oversight of the company's basic cable networks to include truTV in addition to TBS, TNT, and the direct-to-consumer streaming service (HBO Max).
 Reilly departed in August 2020 amidst a company-wide restructuring.

 Board memberships

-Reilly serves as a chairman of the board of trustees for The Nature Conservancy of California.
-He is also a member of the Los Angeles Chapter of the Young Presidents' Organization and serves on the board of trustees for the American Film Institute, the Television Academy, and on the advisory board for the Peabody Awards.
+Reilly has been chairman of the board of trustees and remains on the board for The Nature Conservancy of California.
+He is also a member of the Los Angeles Chapter of the Young Presidents' Organization and served 8 years on the board of trustees for the American Film Institute, the Television Academy, and on the advisory board for the Peabody Awards.
 Reilly also serves on the Advisory Council for Cornell's College of Agriculture and Life Sciences.

 Awards and recognition

 In 2016, he was inducted into the Broadcasting & Cable Hall of Fame.
 In 2018, Reilly received the Brandon Tartikoff Legacy Award from the National Association of Television Program Executives (NATPE).